abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 or simply copy the tarball by clicking the "download button" in the github web page,
-then unzip the file and rename the directory with:
+then unzip the archive and rename the directory with:

 ```sh
 unzip master.zip